r3dg0d/illuminati-discord-tool/README.md

 Codename Illuminati is a multipurpose discord bot used for AI, ML, and data-collection.

 # To-Do (WIP)
-✔️ Code a discord bot template in python.
+- Code a discord bot template in javascript or python.
-✔️ Code a voice-to-text model that decodes voices to text.
+- Code a voice-to-text model that decodes voices to text.
+- Code a question-queue system, use NLP to create a response for wakeword.
+- Recognize Wakeword in Real-time.
-- Implement the .wav files from the AI into the discord vc.
+- Implement the .wav files from the TTS into the discord vc.
-- Code a way to make discord bot join vc then record call for data
+- Code a way to make discord bot join vc then record call for data.
 - Create .wav for bot to say in vc when it joins stating that the call is recording for data-collection for use with AI.
 - Add image based detection that detects Memes in discord, and responds with what it sees.
-- Add nudity-detection algorithm
+- Add nudity-detection algorithm.
 - Code a garbage collector that collects all messages in a specified channel and records it to a .CSV
 - Add multiple micro-bots (Codename: Illuminati) that run on Large-Scale Storage solutions and record discord calls and video calls, with consent from the user(s).
 - Make a virtual assistant from scratch, and make a command for it to join a vc.
 (Codename: SIVA)